gertrude-app/web/site/markdoc/articles/docs/faqs.md

 Therefore, you need to explicitly instruct the filter about macOS users who should be _exempt from filtering_.
 To do this, sign in as the macOS user being protected by Gertrude.
-Click the Gertrude menu bar icon, then click _Administrate..._ and choose the _Exempt Users_ option from the left sidebar, then click to exempt the user.
+Click the Gertrude menu bar icon, then click the **gear icon** and choose the _Exempt Users_ option from the left sidebar, then click to exempt the user.

 {% callout type="warning" title="Be careful with exemptions!" %}